gazetteerhk/census_explorer/README.md

    - `grunt test`: Run frontend tests.
    - `grunt build`: Execute the build process.
    - `grunt serve:dist` will run the build process and start the server within `dist`.
-   - `grunt deploy` will build and deploy the site to Github pages.
+   - `grunt deploy` will build and deploy the site to GitHub pages.

+By default, the API will hit our servers.
+If you want it to query from your local development server, you must change the endpoint in `frontend/app/scripts/services/CensusAPI.js`

 ## Contribution